 The Mexican peso is low right now and that makes our American dollar go far.
 When we moved here in October 2013 it was 1 dollar to 12.50 pesos.
-9/15/18 it is 1 dollar to 18.95 pesos.
-The exchange rate fluctuates a little every day and certain things, like presidential elections, cause it to rise and fall a bit more dramatically.
+12/10/2020 it is 1 dollar to 19.99 pesos.
+The exchange rate fluctuates a little every day and certain things, like presidential elections and pandemics, cause it to rise and fall a bit more dramatically.

 This is our current monthly budget for a family of six who live in Mexico.
 Prices are listed in both pesos and dollars, (dollars are rounded to the nearest dollar).

-- We rent a five bedroom, four and a half bath home with a living room, dining room, kitchen, laundry room, play room, small garden, and two car garage in a simple neighborhood.
-Here are pictures of our home.
-It could rent for at least 10000 pesos a month but we got a really nice landlord and a great deal.
+- We rent a four bedroom, two and a half bath home with a living room, dining room, kitchen, patio, garden, and one car garage in a simple neighborhood.
+It is within walking distance to Wal-mart and the mall.

-- Our groceries mostly come from specific vendors like the neighborhood fruit and vegetable stand across the street.
+- Our groceries mostly come from specific vendors like the neighborhood fruit and vegetable stand.
 Our meat and splurge items like peanut butter and coffee creamer come from Soriana, ( similar to Wal-Mart but Mexican style.)
-And we include my wine in our grocery expenses.
-Mexico has some nice dry red wines ;-)

 - Wal-Mart is for all household necessities outside of groceries.
 Including underwear and shoes.
 We have a Sam’s Club membership, (yes, we have a Sam’s in South Mexico), and I buy things in bulk there, like toilet paper.

-- Our utilities include water, electric, gas, Internet, and cell phone expenses.
+- Our utilities include water, electricity, gas, Internet, and cell phone expenses.
 All of these costs are far less than in the US.
 We don’t have plans with our phones.
 We buy monthly packages with minutes and data.
 The water and electric bills come every two months.
-Right now we are paying about 3300 pesos, ($174), every two months.
-This is way too high because we lost our government subsidy and now we will have to fight to get it back :-( If you are under a certain amount the Mexican government automatically picks up part of your bill.
-Losing that government subsidy last year stinks.
-Our electric bill includes a large screen TV, washer, refrigerator, microwave, three laptops plus, lights, two coffee machines, garage door, etc… You get the idea.
 Read more about Mexico’s electric bill here.

-- My cleaning lady comes once a week.
-We have a big house and we have a big family.
-I wish I could hire her to come twice a week but right now we are spending that money elsewhere.
-She charges 250 pesos, ($13), every time and spends about five or six hours cleaning.
+- My cleaning lady comes twice a week.
+I pay 300 pesos, ($15), every time and she spends about five or six hours cleaning.
 I love having a cleaning lady.
 You might think we should pay her more but that is the standard here and we treat her very well in other ways, for example, I am always giving her clothes and household items we don’t use or need.

 - I think the cash, allowance, and charity items are self-explanatory.
 400 for charity does not include tips.
 Tips are a big deal in Mexico and we want to help others so tip money usually comes out of our cash.

 - Medical is for doctor’s visits and medication.
-Some of Brad’s medicine for problems due to his brain injury are a little expensive without insurance.
+Some of Brad’s medication due to his brain injury are a little expensive without insurance.
 But still not as expensive as the US and totally worth it.

 - Brad has Medicaid in the US because of his disability and because of our low US income the kids and I qualify for free Texas health care, thus we don’t have health insurance expenses.

 - We homeschool all our children using online programs.
 You could homeschool them yourself and use free programs.
 It wouldn’t cost you hardly anything but we prefer to pay for their programs.
-For four children, including one in high school getting her US diploma, we pay about $132 each month for their schooling.
-That would be an additional 2500 pesos.
+For three children, our oldest has graduated high school, we pay about $105 each month for their schooling.
+That would be an additional 2096 pesos.

 There are some things we don’t have.
 Things that we were accustomed to in the US.

-- We have one vehicle unless you count Brad’s moped, which he doesn’t use much.
+- We have one main vehicle unless you count Brad’s motorcycle.

 - We don’t have a dryer.
 We hang-dry our laundry, rain or shine.

 - There is no dishwasher.
-We are the dishwashers, well mostly the girls ;-)
+We are the dishwashers, well mostly the kids ;-)